DavidVujic/python-polylith-example-hatch/README.md

 explicit_package_bases = True
 ```

-### Tooling support
-Currently, there's tooling support for using Polylith in Python for `Poetry`.

-__Currently working on tooling support for Hatch too!__

-Have a look at this repository:
+Have a look at this repository for more information and documentation:
 [Python tools for the Polylith Architecture](https://github.com/DavidVujic/python-polylith)